-If nothing else having to apply for marketing authorisation in the UK as well as the EU will add to the regulatory burden, increase barriers to the market and costs for the life sciences industry.
-As mentioned below, the Medicines & Healthcare Products Regulatory Agency (MHRA) will find that its workload increases commensurately as the centralised procedures are dismantled.
+If nothing else having to apply for MAs in the UK as well as the EU will add to the regulatory burden, increase barriers to the market and costs for the life sciences industry.
+As mentioned above, the MHRA will find that its workload increases commensurately as the centralised procedures are dismantled.

 Quality Assurance and Product Safety

-Even with the UK not being part of the EEA after Brexit, UK manufacturers could continue exporting medicines to the EU and vice versa if equivalence is maintained in the UK/EU regulatory frameworks.
+Even with the UK not being part of the EEA after Brexit, UK manufacturers could continue to export medicines to the EU and vice versa if equivalence is maintained in the UK/EU regulatory frameworks – but this does not seem to be forthcoming.
 This is likely to be the case for the UK in order to facilitate importation through mutual recognition agreements with the EU and other trading nations.
 However, the cost of importing into the EU may increase if the EU imposes additional requirements and inspections on non-EU imports.